cse001/wifi_solution/README.md

 Being a linux user we have to face the problem of poor wifi signals everyday, and lan wire restricts our free movement.
 The list of problems are many but in short-

 This repository is the end to weak wifi signal problem.
+This problem mostly comes in HP laptops.

 ## Steps: